brutasse-archive/django-twitsocket/README.rst

     TWITTER_LIST = 'brutasse/europython2010'

 Running ``manage.py lister`` will add everyone to the list.
-Run it every once a while, Twitter has a rate-limit (and apparently a max. of 500 ppl on a list).
+Run it every once a while, Twitter has a rate-limit (and a max. of 500 ppl on a list).
 Note that only people who send an 'original' tweet (not a retweet) will appear on the list.

 Styling
 -------